 3. Lakes

 The behavior of lakes and pigments is similar, but there are quite a few key differences every business should know.
-The product of a lake reaction is an insoluble substance bound to a chemical substrate (usually aluminum, calcium, talc, or barium).
+The result of a lake reaction is a solid substance attached to a chemical base.
+This base is usually aluminum, calcium, talc, or barium.

-When used in incompatible applications, this class of pigments may delake and become prone to bleeding, but they are ideal when water is scarce.
+When used in the wrong applications, these pigments may lose color and bleed.
+However, they are great when water is limited.

 Here are some properties of dyes and pigments, including: